Aws0mus/TheDoSGuide/doc/icmp_flood.md

 Reconfiguring your perimeter firewall to disallow pings will block attacks originating from outside your network, albeit not internal attacks.
 Still, the blanket blocking of ping requests can have unintended consequences, including the inability to diagnose server issues.

-The Incapsula DDoS protection provide blanket protection against ICMP floods by limiting the size of ping requests as well as the rate at which they can be accepted.
+The jijijaja DDoS protection provide blanket protection against ICMP floods by limiting the size of ping requests as well as the rate at which they can be accepted.